eduNEXT/integration-test-in-tutor/README.md

 13. **Install Open edX Plugin as an Editable Package**: Installs your plugin in editable mode inside both LMS and CMS containers.

+14. **Copy Inline Tutor Plugins to the Plugins Folder**: Copies the inline Tutor plugins of your plugin to the plugins folder.

-14. **Enable Inline Tutor Plugins**: Installs the Inline Tutor plugins inside the plugins folder.
+15. **Enable Inline Tutor Plugins**: Installs the inline Tutor plugins inside the plugins folder.

-15. **Install Extra Requirements**: Installs any additional Python packages specified in `openedx_extra_pip_requirements`.
+16. **Install Extra Requirements**: Installs any additional Python packages specified in `openedx_extra_pip_requirements`.

-16. **Run Migrations and Restart Services**: Applies database migrations and restarts Tutor services.
+17. **Run Migrations and Restart Services**: Applies database migrations and restarts Tutor services.

-17. **Import Demo Course**: Imports the Open edX demo course for testing purposes.
+18. **Import Demo Course**: Imports the Open edX demo course for testing purposes.

-18. **Test Open edX Imports in Plugin** *(Optional)*: Runs pytest to validate Open edX imports in your plugin if `openedx_imports_test_file_path` is provided.
+19. **Test Open edX Imports in Plugin** *(Optional)*: Runs pytest to validate Open edX imports in your plugin if `openedx_imports_test_file_path` is provided.
 The only two dependencies installed to run these tests are `pytest` and `pytest-django`, so ensure that your import tests do not require any extra packages that are not in the plugin's base requirements.

-19. **Load Initial Data for the Tests** *(Optional)*: Loads initial data from a fixtures file into the LMS if `fixtures_file` is provided.
+20. **Load Initial Data for the Tests** *(Optional)*: Loads initial data from a fixtures file into the LMS if `fixtures_file` is provided.

-20. **Check LMS Heartbeat**: Verifies that the LMS is running by hitting the heartbeat endpoint.
+21. **Check LMS Heartbeat**: Verifies that the LMS is running by hitting the heartbeat endpoint.

-21. **Set `DEMO_COURSE_ID` Environment Variable**:
+22. **Set `DEMO_COURSE_ID` Environment Variable**:
     Sets the `DEMO_COURSE_ID` environment variable based on the Tutor version.
 This variable allows you to refer to the demo course in your tests, which can be helpful when you need to interact with course content during testing.

     **Usage in Your Tests**: